This option is possible. In this case, Company B becomes the manufacturer of the products and bears liability for the product as the manufacturer.

 The limitation period for defects in accordance with § 438 BGB:

-Liability – the warranty period for defects covers two years from delivery of the product.
+Liability – the warranty period for defects covers two years from the delivery of the product.

 TIPS for the manufacturer, supplier: It is very important to provide the product features and to define in advance the peculiarities of the product, or to specify the properties that a specific product does not have, even though, on the basis of common practice and similar products, the buyer might expect and might consider it to be a defect in their absence.
-It is therefore very important to actualise purchase and sale contracts and provide for the necessary provisions in the general terms and conditions.
-To check and actualise promotional information, promotional product tools (catalogues, leaflets, etc.).
-To check and actualise installation instructions, etc.
+It is therefore very important to actualize purchase and sale contracts and provide for the necessary provisions in the general terms and conditions.
+To check and actualize promotional information, promotional product tools (catalogs, leaflets, etc.).
+To check and actualize installation instructions, etc.

 In order to import natural and organic cosmetics from other European Union Member States and sell them in Lithuania, cosmetic product notification must be given to the Vilnius Department of the National Public Health Centre.
 This requirement is not applicable if the cosmetic product has already been notified in the European Union.
 All cosmetic products supplied to the Lithuanian market are subject to the requirements of Lithuanian Hygienic Norm HN 62:2003 Cosmetic products.
 General requirements, prohibited and restricted substances.